 A well-insulated tank pays off more in the long run.
-And CEI tanks are among the most well-insulated tanks available on the market.
+And CEI asphalt tanks are among the most well-insulated asphalt tanks available.

 The top bulkhead has a double-wall that encloses 6” of fiberglass insulation.
 Outer surfaces of the side walls have 6” fiberglass insulation.

 Unlike other manufacturers, CEI insulates the tank bottom.
 Its inner surface has 3” foam glass insulation encased in a sealed steel compartment.
 This feature alone results in a significant reduction in heat loss.

 The difference in heat loss between a CEI 30,000 gallon asphalt tank and one of the other tanks on the market is amazing.
 Theirs has no insulation on the tank bottom, and only 4 inches of insulation on the top and sides.
 Over the span of 20 years, their tank will lose 2,582,000,000 (2.582 billion) Btu more than the CEI tank.
 That is equal to 19,517 gallons of No. 2 fuel oil.